Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Decision Making under Uncertainty

 The example illustrates the difference between making decisions based on expected (dis)utility theory and based on superquantile risk.
 The latter turns out to be deeply rooted in {\em dual utility theory} \cite{Yaari.87}, which relies on axioms parallel to those of expected utility theory; see \cite{DentchevaRuszczynski.13,Rockafellar.20} and our discussion in Subsection \ref{subsec:mixed}.
 Moreover, superquantile risk has the following axiomatic justification \cite{WangZitikis.20}: For a real-valued risk measure $\cR$, defined on the integrable random variables, with $\cR(\bfxi) = 1$ for constant random variables $\bfxi$ concentrated at 1, we have that

-Thus, superquantile risk measures are the {\em only} risk measures that have these axiomatic properties detailed in \cite{WangZitikis.20}.
+Thus, superquantile risk measures are the {\em only} risk measures with the listed axiomatic properties.
+(We define monotonicity and law invariance in Subsection \ref{subsec:desirable}, and prudence relates to lower semicontinuity as also defined in that section.
+For details about prudence and no-reward-for-concentration, we refer to \cite[Sections 2.1-2.2]{WangZitikis.20}.)
 This theoretical foundation and their practical usage support the claim that superquantile risk measures are ``currently the most important risk measure in banking practice'' \cite{WangZitikis.20}.